jiacut/NSC/README.md

-# This is the code to implement algorithm in paper "Nonnegative subspace clustering with global and local structure preserving".
+# This is the code to implement algorithm in paper "Global and local structure preserving nonnegative subspace clustering".